SVTNobscotPhase1_2.jpg

 Tippling Rock Hiking Page and Map

 Tippling Rock sticks out above the trees in Sudbury, Massachusetts.
 It affords a great view of the western suburbs as well as a view of Boston.
-Actually, all you can see of Boston is the tops of the Hancock and Pru.
+Actually, all you could see of Boston was the tops of the Hancock and Pru, for about 40 years.
+In 2019, 1 Dalton St joined the Millenialium as the new towers.
 In addition, the First Parish of Sudbury, Unitarian Universalist, FP Concord on horizon, Our Lady of Fatima, Goodmans's Hill, Prospect Hill, the Radio Towers and Great Blue Hill.
-Most of the green foreground (pine trees) is on the Weisblatt land that was purchased by Sudbury as conservation land - otherwise, you'd see houses.
-To the west stands Mt.
-Wachussett, through the trees in the summer and clear as a bell in the winter.
+Most of the green foreground (pine trees) is on the Sudbury's Tippling Rock Trail, aka Weissblatt conservation land.

 Related links:

-Bay Circuit Trail - http://www.serve.com/baycircuit/ This is a trail that circles Boston.
+Bay Circuit Trail - baycircuit.org This is a trail that circles Boston.
 Check it out!
 They have a nice page on Tippling Rock and Nobscot as one of the "jewels" along the trail.
 I can attest to there claim that in the late summer, people are occasionally allowed up in the fire tower on Nobscot, although, it was quite a few years ago when I did it.
+See: 1930 Bay Circuit Map

 The town of Sudbury Conservation Lands includes two parcels near Tippling Rock that provide parking and lots of land to get started.
-These are the Nobscot and Weisblatt conservation parcels.
+These are the Nobscot and Weisblatt (aka Tippling Rock Trail head) conservation parcels.
 The town website has maps that you can download.

 The New England Orienteering Club (NEOC) http://www.newenglandorienteering.org/ has events in the Nobscot reservation a couple of times each year.
 They have great maps.